 - your username / certificate ID (if logged in)

 By copying text from the page and pasting it somewhere public, you would be revealing this information to anyone who knew how to look for it.
 Details and demo in this article:

 Be careful what you copy: Invisibly inserting usernames into text with Zero-Width Characters (Tim Ross, 2018)

 To check if your browser displays zero-width characters, open:

 Other plain text watermarking techniques / canary traps are explained on Zach Aysan's blog:

-To fingerprint text, server software would only need to encode a hidden number inside it, repeated between every few words, matching a log entry that contains information about the visitor (username, IP address, cookie, browser details, referrer link, timestamp).
+To fingerprint text, server software could embed a hidden number between every few words, matching a log entry that contains information about the visitor (username, IP address, cookie, browser details, referrer link, timestamp).
 For easily finding pasted excerpts online, the software could similarly hide a unique page-specific identifier within the text, that can later be put into search engines.

 A partial solution is to convert the text to ASCII, if language allows.
 There are also tools such as: